2004: Conflicts

 There were 32 armed conflicts in 2004 that resulted in at least 25 fatalities, all of which involved violent non-state actors.
 Seven of these resulted in at least 1,000 fatalities: the Colombian conflict, the Iraqi insurgency, the Kashmir insurgency, the Nepalese Civil War, the Second Chechen War in Russia, the Second Sudanese Civil War, the Sudanese War in Darfur, and the Lord's Resistance Army insurgency in Uganda.

 The Iraqi insurgency emerged in Iraq in 2004 and carried out attacks against the US-backed caretaker government.
-It was initially confined to the Sunni Triangle, but it expanded to other areas throughout the year with two suicide bombings in Iraqi Kurdistan on February 1 and a conflict with the Shia Mahdi Army in April.
+It was initially confined to the Sunni Triangle but expanded to other areas throughout the year with two suicide bombings in Iraqi Kurdistan on February 1 and a conflict with the Shia Mahdi Army in April.
+More intense fighting took place in the city of Fallujah toward the end of the year, resulting in the deaths of 51 Americans and about 1,200 insurgents.
+Several countries withdrew from Iraq as the war became increasingly unpopular.
 Conflicts with al-Qaeda continued in 2004, primarily in Pakistan along the Afghanistan–Pakistan border.
-An Islamic militant uprising also took place in northern Nigeria.
-Although the Second Congo War had ended, insurgencies continued within the Democratic Republic of the Congo in Ituri and in Kivu.
-Globally, two major rebel groups acted for the first time in 2004: the National Revolutionary Front for the Liberation and Reconstruction of Haiti successfully brought about the resignation of President Jean-Bertrand Aristide, while the Islamic Jihad Union was defeated in its attempt to overthrow the government of Uzbekistan.
+A group affiliated with al-Qaeda carried out a series of train bombings in Madrid, killing approximately 200 people in March.